nadia-hazem/tdl/README.md

 ## Description

 The project displays only 2 pages. home and task page.
 The index.php contains the login and registration forms, displayed alternately.
 After login, you are redirected to the todolist.php page.

+Here some details about script logic, class files won't be displayer as you just have to consult them for methods.
+Consider starting viewing these files first :

+/assets/lib/User.php

+/assets/lib/Todo.php

+Similarly, I omitted the header and the footer.
+The header containing only the disconnection link and the name of the user connected during a session.

 ## Index.php

 ```php